finkelbert/ProPer_Projekt/README.md

 + **CoM**: The Center of Mass of periodic energy within intervals.
 + **CoG**: The Center of Gravity of F0 within intervals (related to the Tonal Center of Gravity; Barnes et al. 2012).
 + **Synchrony**: The distance between the two centers (CoM and CoG) is indicative of the overall F0 trend within syllables (rising/falling/level).
-+ **Scaling**: We measure F0 within each interval at the center of mass of periodic energy (CoM), and we compute *scaling* in terms of the difference in F0 from previous interval to reflect the F0 shape across syllables.
++ **∆F0/DeltaF0**: We measure F0 within each interval at the center of mass of periodic energy (CoM), and we compute *∆F0*/*DeltaF0* in terms of the difference in F0 from previous interval to reflect the F0 shape across syllables.
 For the first interval we compute the difference from the speaker's median F0.
 + **Speech-rate**: We calculate the temporal distance between consecutive CoMs to yield a local speech-rate curve.
 For the first interval we compute the relative duration compared to the maximal interval duration in the same speech item.

 ***